-- Installment sales interest.
+Installment sales interest.
 If you owe interest on deferred tax liabilities with respect to installment obligations under ORS 314.302, enter the amount of interest as a positive number.
-Include a schedule showing how you figured the interest. - Tax paid on composite return.
-Subtract the amount of tax that was paid on behalf of any corporation included in the consolidated return if they elected to be part of an Oregon Composite Return.
-The amount can be found on Schedule OR-OC-2, column g, "net tax."
-Enter the amount as a negative number.
-Note: This tax adjustment is allowed to reduce minimum tax.
+Include a schedule showing how you figured the interest.

 Line 16.
 Tax before credits (line 14 plus line 15).